GoogleChrome/developer.chrome.com/site/en/blog/pop-ups-theyre-making-a-resurgence/index.md

   }
 %}

+{% Video src="video/Dyx9FwYgMyNqy1kMGx8Orz6q0qC3/PFRetrvfpKIzamADSxGN.mp4" %}

 You'll need to open the "[full screen version](https://codepen.io/web-dot-dev/full/GRxLjxM)" of this demo to see it work.

 In this demo, the focussed element gets a green outline.
 Try tabbing around the interface with your keyboard.
 Note where the focus gets returned when a pop-up gets closed.
 You may also notice that if you tabbed about, the pop-up closed.
 That's by design.
 Although pop-ups have focus management, they don't trap focus.
-And keyboard navigation identifies as a close signal when the focus moves out of the pop-up.
+And keyboard navigation identifies a close signal when the focus moves out of the pop-up.

-## Anchoring (WIP)
+## Anchoring (under development)

 When it comes to pop-ups, a tricky pattern to cater for is anchoring the element to its trigger.
 For example, if a tooltip is set to show above its trigger but the document gets scrolled.
 That tooltip could get cut off by the viewport.
 There are current JavaScript offerings to deal with this such as "[Floating UI](https://floating-ui.com/)".
 They will reposition the tooltip for you to stop this happening and rely on a desired position order.

 But, we want you to be able to define this with your styles.
 There is a companion API under development alongside the pop-up API to tackle this.
 The "[CSS Anchor Positioning](https://tabatkins.github.io/specs/css-anchor-position)" API will allow you to tether elements to other elements, and it will do this in a manner that re-positions elements so that they aren't cut off by the viewport.

-This demo uses the Anchoring API in it's current state.
-The position of the boat responds to the anchor's position is in the viewport.
+This demo uses the Anchoring API in its current state.
+The position of the boat responds to the anchor's position in the viewport.

 {% Codepen {
     user: 'web-dot-dev',